-The vast majority of shower enclosures are rectangular.
-Square and rectangular showers fit nearly anywhere.
+These enclosures cost between $300 and $1,000 on average for the unit.
+The vast majority of units are rectangular.
+Square and rectangular units fit nearly anywhere.
 You can use them between two walls, next to a separate tub, or tucked into a cubicle.
 They come in many sizes, although the smallest that meets code is 30-inches square, and the smallest recommended size is 36-inches square.
-These shower units cost between $300 and $1,000 on average for the unit.

-Any shower that does not have a tub is considered a walk-in shower.
+Any type that does not have a tub is considered a walk-in shower.
+They cost $300 to $1,000 for a prefab unit.
 It can be any shape, size, or have any interior layout.
-A walk-in shower may have a bench or standing-room only.
+It may have a bench or standing-room only.
 It can be made for one or two users and have performance features or a single showerhead.
-Walk-in showers are common in master bathrooms but less common for guest baths or shared bathroom spaces.
-They cost $300 to $1,000 for a prefab unit.
+They are common in master bathrooms but less common for guest baths or shared bathroom spaces.

-A neo-angle shower is a type of corner enclosure shower.
-With a shower in a corner, two walls extend on either side.
-The front of the shower can be configured in two ways.
+Homeowners can create this type of enclosure with a neo-angle pan and custom walls or a prefab unit costing between $400 and $1,000.
+It is a type of corner enclosure shower.
+With a stall in a corner, two walls extend on either side.
+The front can be configured in two ways.
 The least expensive and most popular way is to create a neo-angle.
-In this, the shower base has three angles to the front.
-It makes the base of the shower look like a cut diamond shape.
-Neo-angle showers need special neo-angle doors.
-You can create this type of shower enclosure with a neo-angle pan and custom walls or a prefab unit costing between $400 and $1,000.
+In this, the base has three angles to the front.
+It makes the base look like a cut diamond shape.
+They need special neo-angle doors.

-Most family bathrooms in the U.S. have a tub/shower combination.
+Tub/Shower combo units cost between $500 and $2,000, depending on the material.
+Most family bathrooms in the U.S. have this type.
+Size does not vary tremendously with these units.
 This is important for resale because most people want at least one tub.
 By combining the tub and shower, you save space.
-A tub shower combo typically does not have a deep or large tub.
+It typically does not have a deep or large tub.
 The average tub is 14-inches deep and about 60-inches long, although you can opt to put in a deeper or longer tub with custom walls.
-Tub-shower units cost between $500 and $2,000, depending on the material.
-Size does not vary tremendously with these units.

-A barrier-free shower is a walk-in shower without a curb.
+Expect to pay between $750 and $3,000 on average for a barrier-free shower.
+It is a walk-in shower without a curb.
 Instead, the pan and the bathroom floor are flush with each other.
-This allows a wheelchair user to roll into the shower or a person with limited mobility to walk in without having to step over a curb.
-These showers tend to be larger, and they often include a bench.
-Expect to pay between $750 and $3,000 on average.
+This allows a wheelchair user to roll into it or a person with limited mobility to walk in without having to step over a curb.
+They tend to be larger, and they often include a bench.

 The other way to create a corner enclosure shower is to use a curved front pan.
-In this layout, the shower is in a corner, with the two walls extending out.
+Because these units include the custom curved door, they cost between $900 and $2,000 on average.
+In this layout, the unit is in a corner, with the two walls extending out.
 The front of the pan curves outward into the room.
 It takes more space than the neo-angle and is harder to fully enclose.
-For this reason, it is difficult to make a custom curved shower enclosure.
-Most people opt for a prefab unit that has its own shower door that completes the curve.
-Because these units include the custom curved door, they cost between $900 and $2,000 on average.
+For this reason, it is difficult to make a custom curved enclosure.
+Most people opt for a prefab unit that has its own door that completes the curve.

 In any shower, you need a way to turn the water on and off.
 You do this via a mixing valve installed in your wall, which sends the water to the showerhead or any body sprays or tub spouts.
 In the U.S., we have two types of mixing valves - pressure balancing and thermostatic.
 Both give consistent water temperature but work in two different ways.